Intent vs Impact: Which Matters Most in Repair?

 About the Author

-Kirstin Franklin is a Licensed Marriage and Family Therapist Associate and a Certified Clinical Trauma Professional.
+Kirstin Franklin is a Licensed Marriage and Family Therapist and a Certified Clinical Trauma Professional.
 Kirstin helps individuals and couples examine relational patterns, get in touch with their needs, and express those needs in vulnerability during the healing process.

 Previous